- 4 Breakfasts, 4 Lunches, 4 Dinners

 A typical itinerary in the Weddell Sea could be as follows.
-This is a sample only, the final itinerary will be determined by the Expedition Leader on board.
+This is a sample only, the final itinerary is determined by the Expedition Leader on board.

 Sail into the Weddell Sea, and if the Antarctic Sound is accessible and the ice does not allow to sail further, you might see the huge tabular icebergs that announce your arrival to the eastern side of the Antarctic Peninsula.